-- NetGalley– Personally I love NetGalley as they have great new releases, publishers can auto-approve you, and once you are established, publishers rarely deny you for a title that you want.
-I scored Jodi Picoult’s newest title, no problem.
+- NetGalley– Personally, I love NetGalley as they have great new releases, publishers can auto-approve you, and once you are established, publishers rarely deny you for a title that you want (at least in my experience).

 - Edelweiss About The Treeline– Full disclosure: I have yet to use Edelweiss because I have way too many books sent to me directly from authors and publishers.
 I can barely keep up with my NetGalley queue.
 My librarian friends love Edelweiss, though.

 ARC/Galley Source Three- Publishers’ Websites/Forms

 You can also directly request books from publishers.
 Publishers obviously love blogs about books.
 Many have forms to fill out vs accepting email requests because they receive thousands of offers.
 For example, this is Penguin Teen’s Book Blogger Request Form.

 Source Four For Free Books For Book Review Bloggers- If You Write, They Will Find You

 Not even 3 months into starting my book blog as a beginner, I received author and publisher requests to review directly through my site and work email.
 I rarely request books these days as they find themselves on my desk directly from the source.
 Sadly, I turn down many authors.

 Step 5: Write Your First Book Review Posts

 I am not going to share advanced tips since this is the book blogging for beginners’ guide.
 After trying to learn all of the blogging tricks, I know from experience that too much information is overwhelming and stressful.